maharmstone/btrfs/README.md

 the filesystem type against an internal whitelist, and fails if it's not found, which prevents UAC from working.
 Thanks Microsoft!

+* `btrfs check` reports errors in the extent tree

+There's a bug in btrfs-progs v4.7, which causes it to return false positives when using prealloc extents - this'll also manifest itself with filesystems from the official driver.
+If you still get the same errors when using btrfs-check v4.6, please e-mail me what it says.

+* The root of the drive isn't case-sensitive in LXSS

+This is something Microsoft hardcoded into LXSS, presumably to stop people hosing their systems by running `mkdir /mnt/c/WiNdOwS`.

+* Disk Management doesn't work properly, e.g. unable to change drive letter

+Try changing the type of your partition in Linux.
+For MBR partitions, this should be type 7 in `fdisk`.
+For GPT partitions, this should be type 6 in `fdisk` ("Microsoft basic data"), or 0700 in `gdisk`.
+We have to do some chicanery to get Linux partitions to appear in the first place, but unfortunately this confuses diskmgmt.msc too much.

 Changelog
 ---------

+v0.7 (2016-10-24):
+* Support for RAID5/6 (incompat flag `raid56`)
+* Seeding support
+* LXSS ("Ubuntu on Windows") support
+* Support for Windows Extended Attributes
+* Improved removable device support
+* Better snapshot support
+* Recovery from RAID checksum errors
+* Fixed issue where creating a lot of new files was taking a long time
+* Miscellaneous speed increases and bug fixes

 v0.6 (2016-08-21):
 * Compression support (both zlib and lzo)